Lumen Selects Atos For Multi-Year Mainframe Modernization

-Plano, United States – January 9, 2024 – Atos, a global leader in digital transformation, today announces that it has been selected by global telecommunications company, Lumen, to modernize its mainframe services in a multi-year deal.
+PLANO, Texas, Jan.
+9, 2024 /PRNewswire/ -- Atos, a global leader in digital transformation, today announces that it has been selected by global telecommunications company, Lumen, to modernize its mainframe services in a multi-year deal.

 Atos will provide Lumen with a new mainframe platform to support its most critical applications.
 Three data centers operated by Lumen will be brought together into a single Atos-operated US hub to provide best-in-class infrastructure.